 A key responsibility of department heads and team leads is project conceptualization.
 Management is responsible for taking project scope documentation and breaking it into tasks and metrics, which are distributed among team members.
 Existing technologies have already begun to replicate this process on a minor scale.
-Harvard Business Review (HBR) recently published a case study on a "prototype software" known as iCEO, which successfully automated the project design and tasking necessary to complete a "124-page research report."

 3. Strategy Discovery

 As data analysis tools become more and more sophisticated, the need for management's input on data will diminish.
-Algorithms and applications will become more adept at providing "auto-suggestions" on product development and other strategy actions, based on user-generated social media content, mobile devices and sensors.
+Algorithms and applications will become more adept at providing "auto-suggestions" on product development and other strategic actions, based on user-generated social media content, mobile devices and sensors.